An Unexpected Encounter

 Educated or Intelligent?

-As I have traveled the world, I have met many people like him who are able to speak three, four, sometimes even five languages.
+As I have traveled the world, I have met many people like this young boy who are able to speak three, four, sometimes even five languages.
 There are many minority people groups I have encountered where, because of their situation, they are unable to receive quality education, and thus are not literate, yet at the same time, are often highly intelligent.
-They are multilingual, they are able to reverse engineer car parts to figure out how to replace them with something homemade, they often have a wealth of community history memorized through stories, songs and chants, and they can read people far better than you or I can read a book!
+They are able to reverse engineer car parts to figure out how to replace them with something homemade.
+Often, they have a wealth of community history memorized through stories, songs and chants.
+In many situations, they are multilingual.
+And while they may not be able to read a book, they can read a person from a mile away!